UCL/ba-ebdp-toolkit/data_loading.md

 # Loading Notes

-The data source is a combination of EU Copernicus data, [OpenStreetMap](https://www.openstreetmap.org), and [Overture Maps](https://overturemaps.org).
-Overture is a relatively new dataset which intends to provide a higher degree of data verification.
-However, OpenStreetMap currently remains preferable for land-use information.
+The data source is a combination of EU Copernicus data and [Overture Maps](https://overturemaps.org), which largely resembles [OpenStreetMap](https://www.openstreetmap.org).
+Overture intends to provide a higher degree of data verification and uses fixed releases.

 ## PostGIS

 Data storage and sharing is done with `postgres` and `postGIS`.

-The database adminstrators will ensure that the `postGIS` and other basic extensions are enabled per below.
+The database adminstrators will enable the `postGIS` and other basic extensions per below.

 ```sql
 CREATE EXTENSION postgis;